-This two year vocational course covers the workings of the civil court system and negligence as well as aspects of criminal law such as non-fatal offences and sentencing.
-You will be encouraged to undertake course-related work experience.
+This two-year vocational Applied Law course covers the workings of the civil court system and negligence as well as aspects of criminal law such as non-fatal offences and sentencing.
+You are also encouraged to undertake course-related work experience.

 Level: Vocational (level 3)

 Type: Single award

 Solicitor, legal executive paralegal work in a firm of solicitors or other employers with law related roles e.g. Police, local authority, health and safety, customs, inland revenue, banking, insurance or the court service.

 Law, Law and Criminology, Business Studies, Sociology, History, Politics.